E24054180/lab4/README.md

 # lab4
-for quesion B,the output reveals 1 8
+for quesion B,the output reveals the char datatype have 1 byte,the int datatype have 4 bytes,the float datatype have 4 bytes,the
-4 8 4 8 8 8
+double datatype have 8bytes,and all pointer have 8 bytes.